ksukhorukov/RandomNumbers/README.md

 [Pseudo-Random Number](https://www.sciencedirect.com/topics/mathematics/pseudo-random-number)

-In other words, the pseudo-random number generator - generates a pseudo-random numbers.
+In other words, the pseudo-random number generator - generates pseudo-random numbers.

-It is not trully random number.
+It is not truly random number.
 But it LOOKS like random number.

-<h1><a id="random_ruby">Generation Of Random Numbers Usungs Ruby Programming Language</a></h1>
+<h1><a id="random_ruby">Generation Of Random Numbers Using Ruby Programming Language</a></h1>

 Source code: